Follow These Steps to Join The CHS Jazz Program

 #2 - Play at least four scales you know (major or minor), in any way you are used to practicing them.
 Drummers will have to do this on a melodic instrument of choice, such as on the piano, bells, vibraphone, guitar, or some kind of wind instrument.

-#3 - Try a few things on the spot that I will show you what's coming ahead!
+#3 - Try a few things on the spot that I will show you, which gives an idea of what's coming ahead!

 Once you have filled out the interest survey above in Step 2, you will be emailed in April with a chance to sign up for audition slots in April or May.